artemave/REST-assured/README.markdown

 ### REST API

-For those using REST-assured from non-ruby environments.
+For using REST-assured from non-ruby environments.

 #### Create double